Vibrations (Eurobeat label)

 Vibration is an Italian Eurobeat label under LED Records, created by Luigi Stanga and Gino Caria in 1995 to target the Japanese marketplace.

 There are 155 songs under "Vibration" label in total, two of which have been lost during a move of LED's recording studio, but appeared in October 2021.

 Branch Labels

 Eurobeat Masters

 Eurobeat Masters is an Italian Eurobeat & Speed label under LED Records, founded by Luigi Stanga and Davide Di Marcantonio in 2000.
-Many songs of this label are mixed into Dancemania CDs and used as game music in Dance Dance Revolution series.
+Many songs of this label are mixed into Dancemania CDs and used as game music in the Dance Dance Revolution series of video games.

 There are 27 songs under "Eurobeat Masters" label, all of which have been released.

 Energy Revolution

 Energy Revolution is an Italian Eurobeat label under LED Records, founded by Luigi Stanga and Davide Di Marcantonio in 2000.
 Many songs, marked as the different artists but the same title, are the same as those under Vibration.

 There are 40 songs under "Energy Revolution" label, all of which have been released.